Check out University of Newcastle.

 completed your Pre-Core course work at CSUSM.

-A minimum of 4 courses is required for release of financial aid.
+A minimum of 3 courses (12 CSU units) is required for release of financial aid.

 There are a number of on-campus housing options with/without meal plans available at the University of Newcastle.
 On-campus housing